canalplus/rx-player/doc/architecture/init/index.md

   - Connect most core parts of the player together, such as adaptive streaming management, segment pipelines, DRMs, speed management...

-  - Call with the right argument the PeriodBufferManager, which will download and push segment to be decoded by the browser.
+  - Call with the right argument the BufferOrchestrator, which will download and push segment to be decoded by the browser.

 As such, during the various events happening on content playback, the Init will create / destroy / update various player blocks.
 Such example of blocks